Eyelid inflammation: Causes and treatment

 Keeping your eyes and eyelids clean is important to prevent buildup from bacteria, dandruff, mites and more from causing eyelid inflammation.

-A nutritional supplement (omega-3 fatty acids, etc.) can help promote overall eye health, including healthy moisture levels in eyes.
+A nutritional supplement (omega-3 fatty acids, etc.) may help reduce eyelid inflammation associated with dry eyes.

 See your eye doctor for regular eye exams and don’t hesitate to schedule an appointment if a problem such as eyelid inflammation arises.